SARARANJBAR/PNTSkullstripInferenceProject/README.md

 6 - deletes all intermediate files

+## Where to find the model objects

+trainend models are provided in PNTMRSkullstrippingProject repository (due to the size of model objects they were not duplicated here).
+Please download the models from PNTMRSkullstrippingProject repository to your local machine for running the inference

 ##  Requirements
-1) a folder with T2-FLAIR images in nifti format, with an image identifier tag (e.g. FLAIR) in image names.
+1) a folder with FLAIR images in nifti format, with an image identifier tag (e.g. FLAIR) in image names.
 2) previously trained models (available in PNTSkullStrippingProject repository).
 3)

 ##  How to run
 1 - open a terminal window and cd where this file is located